Dzheky/hi-line/README.md

 2.2.
 Move main.test.js file into tests folder
 2.3.
 Change "require('./utils.js')" at line 1 in main.test.js into "require('../utils.js')"
 2.4.
 Download May's hi-line-main_with_testing.zip on slack
 2.5.
-Copy four files inside tests folder of hi-line-main_with_testing and paste them into your tests folder
+Copy four files inside the tests folder of hi-line-main_with_testing and paste them into your tests folder
 2.6.
 Add the code below to your package.json file

 "scripts": {